na-na-hi/renget/archive/ww6axip9.md

 "Yeah, for idiots."

 Rain smiles.
-She missed this lighthearted banter with her brother.
+She missed having lighthearted banter with her brother.

 "Whatever.
 I need to go to the bathroom.
-Dont choke on a french fry while Im gone."
+Don't choke on a french fry while I'm gone," she says.

 "That was *one* time!"